 Angiostrongylus are parasites of rats (rat lung worms).
 Excreted larvae are taken up by intermediate hosts (land snails and slugs) and paratenic or transport hosts (hosts that are not required for the parasite's development but that can transmit infection to humans).
 Human infection is acquired by ingestion of raw or undercooked snails or slugs or transport hosts (certain land crabs, freshwater shrimp and prawns, frogs, or toads); it is unclear whether larval contamination of vegetables (eg, in slime from snails or slugs that crawl on the food) can cause infection.

-A. cantonensis infection (neural angiostrongyliasis) occurs predominantly in Southeast Asia and the Pacific Basin, although infection has been reported elsewhere, including the Caribbean, Hawaii, Louisiana, Florida, and other southern states.
+A. cantonensis infection (neural angiostrongyliasis) occurs predominantly in Southeast Asia and the Pacific Basin, although infection has been reported elsewhere, including the Caribbean, Hawaii, and parts of the southern United States.
 The larvae migrate from the gastrointestinal (GI) tract to the meninges, where they cause eosinophilic meningitis, with fever, headache, and meningismus, accompanied by eosinophilia Eosinophilia Eosinophilia is defined as a peripheral blood eosinophil count > 500/mcL (> 0.5 × 109/L).
-Causes and associated disorders are myriad but often represent an allergic reaction or a parasitic infection... read more .
+Causes and associated disorders are myriad but often represent an allergic reaction or... read more .
 Occasionally, ocular invasion occurs.

 Diagnosis of Angiostrongyliasis

 If meningitis signs are present, cerebrospinal fluid (CSF) analysis and complete blood count (A. cantonensis)